-In Spring 2010, UW CSE introduced the Alumni Achievement Awards.
+In Spring 2010, the Allen School introduced the Alumni Achievement Awards.
 Every year since, we have selected two outstanding alumni with exceptional records of achievement for recognition during our graduation celebration.
 The awards reaffirm to current and future CSE graduates that each contributes to a long, successful line of alumni whose impact reaches far and wide.

 A.J.
 Bernheim Brush is a researcher in Human-Computer Interaction with a focus on Ubiquitous Computing and Computer Supported Collaboration.
 She is most well known for her research on technologies for families and her expertise conducting field studies of technology.
 Currently embedded in a Microsoft product group since January 2016, she spent the previous 11 years in Microsoft Research, where she co-led the Lab of Things project, a flexible, open-source platform for conducting experimental research on projects for the connected home, including home automation, energy management, and home healthcare.
 A.J.'s interest in cooperative work and field evaluation began during her time as a graduate student working with Allen School professor Alan Borning.
 Her Ph.D. dissertation, Annotating Digital Documents for Asynchronous Collaboration, focused on the role of co-author discussions anchored at a particular part of the document versus the document as a whole — pioneering work that required her to build systems as well as perform careful user studies of how those systems were employed in practice.